a $27 value; free for a limited-time

 A common trap we all fall into is thinking other people have it great when things aren’t going right for us.

-But the truth is that life is messy for everyone, some people just learn deal with it in different ways and accept that messy and beautiful can coexist.
+But the truth is that life is messy for everyone, some people just learn to deal with it in different ways and accept that messy and beautiful can coexist.

-Every year in February I mentor a group of women though an online business program called B-School.
+Every year in February I mentor a group of women through an online business program called B-School.
 We start with loads of free education during the entire month of February to give people an honest look of what the program is like, then those who want more can join the full program.

 Something that happens behind the scenes that most people don’t see is the (literally hundreds) of emails we receive asking for advice or input on a current situation.

 Each year I hear from loads of women who know they want more in life but can’t seem to find which direction to go.
 Life feels messy right now for most of these women.
 Ideas for starting a new business, direction to go five years in, financial concerns, or why they can’t seem to make a profit despite being willing to do the work are just a few of the topics that come up.
 Being asked for help is humbling to say the least.

 But I understand, because I’ve been there, too.